Our mission

 Our actions

-Environmental education: See Taiwan from Above
+Environmental Education: See Taiwan from above

-To allow our children to better understand the environment WNC continued to work with the Chi Po-lin Foundation in 2023 and organized a photography camp.
-A total of 35 fifth- to eighth-graders participated in this 5-day Environmental Education Base Camp, including three children of WNC employees.
-The course contents included photography skills, film production and storytelling courses, exploring old streets, ecological observation, team building, and results presentations.
+To allow our children to better understand the environment WNC continued to work with the Chi Po-lin Foundation in 2024 to organize photography camps.
+This year’s locations for our photography camps were the Xiangshan Wetlands and Gaofeng Botanic Gardens.
+A total of 20 children from Grades 5-8 took part, 13 of which were children of WNC employeesThe contents of camp courses included photography skills, film production and storytelling courses, exploring old streets, ecological observation, team building, and results presentations.